HaltiaAI/paper-PTSKC/README.md

 # paper-PTSKC
-This is the official repository that contains code and access to dataset used for our paper titled `Prompt-Time Symbolic Knowledge Capture with Large Language Models`.
+This repository contains code and access to the dataset used for our paper titled `Prompt-Time Symbolic Knowledge Capture with Large Language Models`.
 This document is intended for researchers, developers and those who would like to build, run, and experiment with paper-PTSKC.

 ## Prerequisites and Dependencies